 Let’s start – and we’ll be starting at number 10 and will work our way down to number 1.

 Please note that all reference to temperature here is in degrees Celsius.

 I’m an Amazon Associate and may earn from qualifying purchases on Amazon (or any of the merchants recommended herein) if you buy from products or services linked to in this article; without any further cost to you.
 For my full affiliate disclosure, please follow the navigational links labeled ‘Affiliate Disclosure’ and contained in both the menu above and the footer, below.

 * * * * *

 Top 10 Coldest Countries In The World Right Now

 Mongolia is a country in South East Asia known for a healthy culture of livestock rearing.

 The country is a landlocked country and borders China and Russia.

 However, unlike these two countries, the country is sparsely populated and has a population of only about 3 million people.

-Temperature here, however is something that is interesting and worth a close attention.
+The temperature here, however, is something that is interesting and worth close attention.